 The October Daring Bakers’ challenge is being brought to you by Ami S of Baking Without Fear.
-She chose macarons from Claudia Fleming’s The Last Course: The Desserts of Gramercy Tavern, as the challenge recipe.
-I was really excited as I not only love to eat macarons but I also love to make them.
+She picked macarons from Claudia Fleming’s The Last Course: The Desserts of Gramercy Tavern, as the challenge recipe.
+I was really excited as I not only love to eat macarons but I also love to bake them.
 I find it thrilling to wonder if this recipe will work when baked and that is a huge challenge for me.
-I decided to spice up the traditional chocolate macron by making Bittersweet Chocolate with Ancho Chili Ganache Macarons; spicy and sweet.
+I decided to spice up the traditional chocolate macron by making Bittersweet Chocolate with Ancho Chili Ganache Macarons.
+These macarons are sultry, spicy and a little bit sweet.

-I love macarons!
-They are one of the first things I eat when I go to Paris.
+I love macarons so much, and they are one of the first things I eat when I am in Paris.
 I love how cute, small and slightly sugary they are.
 They are perfect with an espresso or even on their own.
-You can go simple and refined or out of this world crazy with flavor combinations.
+You can go simple and refined or out of this world crazy with flavor combinations like I have done with this recipe.

-I have been trying to perfect the macaron for about 3 years now, two of those have been public.
-I keep thinking that ‘someday’ it will happen.
-As soon as I saw this month’s challenge, I started the process of planning the flavors I wanted to attempt.
-I always have a million different ideas and always attempt too many at one time.
-Since I am in the ‘perfecting’ mode, I decided I had to stick to one flavor; trust me it was hard to hold myself to this plan!
+I have been trying to perfect the macaron for almost 3 years now and I keep thinking “someday it will happen, practice makes perfect”.
+As soon as I saw this month’s challenge, I started the process of picking out the flavors I wanted to attempt.
+I always have a million different ideas which leads to me trying to make too many at one time.
+Since I am in the ‘perfecting’ mode, I decided I had to stick to one flavor this time.